Homemade Hair Masks to Try Right Now

 - Yogurt contains natural lactic acids that act as a great cleaning agent and exfoliant.
 Massage yogurt into your hair, and these acids will help slough away dead skin, dirt, and product build-up.
 Plus, yogurt contains tons of protein, which is great for encouraging hair growth.

 The next time your hair needs a little bit of help to go from blah to Béy, look no further than your kitchen cabinets.
-Chances are you have everything you need to whip up a hair mask and settle in for a spa day.
+Chances are you have everything you need to whip up a hair mask and settle in for an at-home hair care spa day.

 Add a mask to your hair routine to maintain moisture in your locks, prevent breakage, and sport shiny, soft hair all month long.